Peter-Xsp/Book-Store-App/README.md

 BookStore is an Angular-based project where users can browse and order books, and admins can manage the inventory by adding, updating, or deleting book details.

-Try it live here: BookStore App
+Try it live here: https://book-store-app-theta-three.vercel.app/

 ## Development server